-A bus on a busy street struck a Catholic man.
+A bus driving down a busy street struck a Catholic man who had been standing at a bus stop, a tragic accident.

 He was lying near death on the sidewalk as a crowd gathered.